Don't Know Where to Start? You're in the Right Place.

 • Download and complete Form CG-719B from dco.uscg.mil/nmc

-• Your TWIC card is required — TSA sends fingerprints to the USCG on your behalf
+• Your TWIC card is required — TSA forwards fingerprints to the USCG

-• Include your medical certificate (CG-719K) signed by a USCG-approved physician
+• Include your CG-719K medical certificate signed by an approved examiner

-• Pay fees via pay.gov and include receipt with application
+• Pay fees via pay.gov and include the receipt with your application

-• Mail, email, or hand-deliver to your Regional Exam Center (REC)
+• Mail, email, or hand-deliver to your nearest Regional Exam Center (REC)

 💰 ~$95 application fee — allow 4–8 weeks processing